bennovice/HelloWorld/README.md

 HelloWorld
 ==========
-Hello I am a novice
+Hello I have just started on Github